top of page

 Waipio Valley Coastline

-After lunch, we drove up the road to a local fruit stand.
-They had fresh coconut juice, fresh fruit, and smoothies.
-If you purchased a coconut for drinking, the shop would cut out the meat of the coconut afterward for you to take with you!
-They also had baby ducks in the back you could visit!
-It was a tasty and refreshing pitstop after our lunch!
+After eating, we had time to browse the shop, grab coffee or snacks, and relax before heading to a nearby local fruit stand.
+There, you could purchase fresh coconut juice, fruit, and smoothies.
+If you bought a coconut, the staff would even cut out the meat afterward for you to take along.
+It was a refreshing stop before continuing on.

 Big-Island, Hawaii: Akaka Falls in Akaka Falls State Park